vanessaaleung/data-science-notes/machine-learning/tree-models/README.md

 <img src="logreg_tree.svg" height="300px">

 ### Information Gain
+_Measures the reduction in entropy or surprise by splitting a dataset according to a given value of a random variable_
 - Every node contains information and aims at maximizing Information Gain obtained after each split
 - At each node, split data based on feature f and split-point sp to maximize IG(node)
 - Meaure Impurity of Classification